 Investigating and Controlling Strains and Sprains (201081) For supervisors, workers, safety committee members and business owners, and of particular interest to office and health care workers.
-Musculoskeletal injuries (MSI) and renetitive strain injuries (RSI) are responsible for 60 percent of all WCB claims and lost days.
+Musculoskeletal injuries (MSI) and repetitive strain injuries (RSI) are responsible for 60 percent of all WCB claims and lost days.
 Learn how to effectively use a risk assessment tool in your workplace and how to implement cost-effective strategies to prevent repetitive strains, back injuries and other musculoskeletal injuries.
-(Leyland) \$90 1 day - Fr.
-Mar 9, 09:00-17:00 - CC Joint Health and Safety (H&S) Committee Training (201085) This course is for new or established safety committee members to maximize their effectiveness in maintaining a safe premise and operation.
+(Leyland) \$90 Offered September 2001 term Joint Health and Safety (H&S) Committee Training (201085) This course is for new or established safety committee members to maximize their effectiveness in maintaining a safe premise and operation.
 Course includes elements of an effective OS&H program, responsibilities of committee members, how to use the new WCB Regulation, how to conduct effective workplace inspections and accident investigations, and how to deal with situations involving a refusal to do unsafe 1 day - We.
-Mar 14, 09:00-17:00 - CC (Wegelin) Hazard Recognition and Control (201082) For small business owners, supervisors, safety committee members and workers striving to improve safety performance.
-Includes who is responsible for identifying and controlling workplace hazards, how to identify and evaluate hazards, how to find information in the new Regulation, and how to identify causes of repetitive strain and musculoskeletal (bone, muscle, ligament, tendon and nerve) injuries.
+May 23, 09:00-17:00 - CC (Wegelin) Hazard Recognition and Control (201082) For small business owners, supervisors, safety committee members and workers striving to improve safety performance.
+Includes who is responsible for identifying and controlling workplace hazards, how to identify and evaluate hazards, how to find information in the new Regulation, and how to identify causes of renetitive strain and musculoskeletal (hone, muscle, ligament, tendon and nerve) injuries.
+(Wegelin) \$90 1 day - Fr.
+May 25, 09:00-17:00 - CC Supervisor Safety Management (201084) For supervisors and aspiring supervisors, this program provides key information to help you effectively manage health and safety in your workplace.
+Course includes what practising "due diligence" means, how to identify and analyze workplace hazards, how to conduct an effective workplace safety inspection, and the key policies that WCB safety and hygiene officers apply when inspecting work sites.
 (Wegelin) \$90 1 day - Th.
-Mar 15, 09:00-17:00 - CC Supervisor Safety Management (201084) For supervisors and aspiring supervisors, this program provides key information to help you effectively manage health and safety in your workplace.
-Course includes what practising "due diligence" means, how to identify and analyze workplace hazards, how to conduct an effective workplace safety inspection, and the key policies that WCB safety and hygiene officers apply when inspecting work sites.
-(Wegelin) \$90 1 day - Fr.
-Mar 16, 09:00-17:00 - CC Vancouver Community College offers a wide range of courses - from beginners to advanced - at both the Oakridge Computer Lab and the City Centre Campus.
-See page 14 for City Centre courses - expanded this year.
-Oakridge Computer Lab Course Location Oakridge Centre, 320 North Office Tower 650 West 41st Avenue Please call 261-2806 for directions or visit our Web site at www.vccoaklab.com Registration: 443-8484 Class Sizes and Information Classes at the Oakridge Computer Lab permit a maximum of 6 or 12 students.
+May 24, 09:00-17:00 - CC Vancouver Community College offers a wide range of courses - from beginners to advanced - at both the Oakridge Computer Lab and the City Centre Campus.
+See page 15 for City Centre courses - expanded this Oakridge Computer Lab Oakridge Centre, 320 North Office Tower, 650 West 41st Avenue Please call 261-2806 for directions or visit our Web site at www.vccoaklab.com Registration: 443-8484 Class Sizes and Information Classes at the Oakridge Computer Lab permit a maximum of 6 or 12 students.
 For information on individual courses, please call 261-2806.
 Oakridge courses only - Mishele Mathern or Pat Austin (261-2806), e-mail: mmathern@vccoaklab.com What do you wish to learn?

-An Introduction to Computers - page 11
+An Introduction to Computers

 How to Operate a Specific Software Program

-Courses are listed according to the application area (e.g. Accounting, Word Processing, etc.) Please pay particular attention to the prerequisites.
+Courses are listed according to the application area (e.g. Accounting, Word Processing, etc.) Please pay particular attention to the required prerequisites.

-required
+Internet and Web Publishing

-Internet and Web Publishing - page 11
+Desktop Publishing

-Desktop Publishing - page 14
+Courses available are listed on page 15

-Networking and LAN Management - page11
+Networking and LAN Management Courses available are listed on page 14

-Programming - page 14
+Courses available are listed on page 15

 Does our schedule suit your needs?